NeXt-UI/next-tutorials/README.md

     3. [Inheritance](/tutorials/tutorials-004-3.md)
 5. [Events](/tutorials/tutorials-005.md)

-## NeXt + Angular
+## NeXt + Angular JS
-Integration NeXt in an Angular app
-CRUD for topology
+These tutorials to see the light of day once the main course is finished and to tell about integration of NeXt into an Angular JS app.

 ## License
 The content of the tutorial goes under MIT license.